-- All films will be screened during class and the course will involve all in-class assignments. - There is no language requirement for this course and no prior knowledge of Japanese film is needed. - Students are naturally expected to come to each class having already read all the required readings and prepared to discuss them.
-Students are also expected to attend each class and stay for the full eight hours. - No Make-up Work will be allowed for any class assignments due to the condensed nature of the course. - Readings, lecture slides, the syllabus, and quizzes will be posted on D2L.
-You are expected to check the course website daily.
-Please make sure the email address registered with U of C is one you check frequently or you may miss out on class announcements!
+- Course readings will be taught in translation, so no prior knowledge of Japanese language is required. - Students are naturally expected to come to each class having already read all the required readings and prepared to discuss them.
+As this is a literature class, please expect to complete 20-50 pages of reading per class meeting.
+Students who do not complete the readings will have a difficult time excelling in this class. - Attendance will be taken daily via a sign-in sheet and lateness and absences will negatively impact grades. - Make-Up Work will only be allowed with proper documentation or a statutory declaration. - Readings, lecture notes, the syllabus, and announcements will be posted on D2L.
+You are expected to check the course website regularly.
+Please make sure the email address registered with U of C is one you check frequently, or you may miss out on class announcements! - Students are expected to complete their own academic work and assignments found to be copied or plagiarized will be punished with the offending students reported to the SLLLC and the Dean's office.